soniathephoenix/recipeApi/README.md

 John used this function to populate the recipe template with the meal’s title, image, instructions, and ingredients.
 The recipe would smoothly scroll into view when clicked.

----

-## Conclusion

-By connecting all these pieces together, John successfully built a simple, functional app where users could search for meals by ingredient, view meal options, and click on any meal to view its detailed recipe.
-It was a clean and user-friendly experience from start to finish!

----